Finding the Metric Builder

-Beside starting from scratch, you can also start from any of the existing metrics and modify, which sometimes makes life a lot easier, especially when you are just about to start building custom metrics.
-We always give the advice to search for a metric similar to what you try to build, and then use this metric as a starting point.
+Besides starting from scratch, you can also start from any of the existing metrics and modify, which sometimes makes life a lot easier, especially when you are just about to start building custom metrics.
+We always give the advice to search for a metric similar to what you try to build and then use this metric as a starting point.

 For example, if you want to show data over time in a line chart, you may choose to start with the default Fans Total metric for Facebook.
 To take that metric as a starting point, simply click the three dots on the dashboard widget of that metric and then on Open in Metric Builder.

 You can also open a metric in the Metric Builder before even adding it to a dashboard.
 When you're in Discover and preview a metric, you will see a section called Metric Customization which will also link to the Metric Builder.

 The same approach works for any other metric in our tool.
 As you can see, even the pre-made metrics within our tool have all been built using the QQL Console, there is no exception.

 The Metric Builder has several parts: The metric name and information, the QQL Console, the Config, the results & the documentation.

 Here you can name your metric and also add additional information such as a summary, description and use case.
 Note: only the name field is required to be filled in - the other fields are optional.

 The QQL Console